nksaraf/vinxi/docs/api/service/http.md

 # HTTP Service API

-The `http` router is a wrapper of a Nitro web server, with all the flexibility that entails.
+The `http` service is a wrapper of a Nitro web server, with all the flexibility that entails.
 Great for server side rendering, websockets, custom API endpoints, etc...

 ## Configuration Options